Find Grad Schools

 Master’s Degrees in Cytotechnology/Cytotechnologist

 A master's degree in cytotechnology/cytotechnologist is offered at 4 colleges in the United States.
-This degree is more popular with female students, and about 43% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 17.9% of cytotechnology/cytotechnologist graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 38% were from an underrepresented racial-ethnic group.
+Also, 6.3% of cytotechnology/cytotechnologist graduates were international students.

 Education Levels of Cytotechnology/Cytotechnologist Majors